Ensemble learning of pathology foundation models for precision oncology: RESULTS

-ELF consistently achieved the highest performance across all tasks, surpassing the second-best model, TITAN, by an average of 2.2\% across all datasets and up to 16.3\% on BRACS (\textbf{\cref{fig:figure2}a}).
-Specifically, on the BCCC dataset, ELF achieved BA of 0.961 (95\% confidence interval (CI): 0.941-0.979), 0.871 (95\% CI: 0.8393-0.903), and 0.709 (95\% CI: 0.663-0.752) on the 2-, 3-, and 5 cls subtyping tasks, respectively.
-These results exceeded all baseline models including TITAN (BA: 0.951, 0.868, and 0.700; $P <$ 0.001 for all).
-Similarly, for brain tumour subtyping on EBRAINS, ELF achieved 0.907 (95\% CI: 0.869-0.944) BA (12 cls) and 0.757 (95\% CI: 0.716-0.795) (30 cls), outperforming TITAN by around 1\% ($P <$ 0.001).
+ELF consistently achieved the highest performance across all tasks, surpassing the second-best model, TITAN, by an average of 2.2\% across all datasets and up to 16.3\% on BRACS (Figure~2\textbf{A}).
+Specifically, on the BCCC dataset, ELF achieved BA of 0.961 (95\% confidence interval (CI): 0.941-0.979), 0.871 (95\% CI: 0.839-0.903), and 0.709 (95\% CI: 0.663-0.752) on the 2-, 3-, and 5 cls subtyping tasks, respectively.
+These results exceeded all baseline models, including TITAN (BA: 0.951, 0.868, and 0.700; \(P <\) 0.001 for all).
+Similarly, for brain tumour subtyping on EBRAINS, ELF achieved 0.907 (95\% CI: 0.869-0.944) BA (12 cls) and 0.757 (95\% CI: 0.716-0.795) (30 cls), outperforming TITAN by around 1\% (\(P <\) 0.001).
 The improvements in classification performance were more notable for challenging tasks.
-On the BRACS dataset (7 cls breast subtyping), ELF achieved a BA of 0.457 (95\% CI: 0.359-0.566), representing a 16.3\% relative improvement over TITAN (0.393), and substantially outperforming other models such as CHIEF (0.384) and Prov-GigaPath (0.323) ($P <$ 0.001).
+On the BRACS dataset (7 cls breast subtyping), ELF achieved a BA of 0.457 (95\% CI: 0.359-0.566), representing a 16.3\% relative improvement over TITAN (0.393), and substantially outperforming other models such as CHIEF (0.384) and Prov-GigaPath (0.323).

 To assess the quality of slide-level representations, we performed t-SNE visualization of slide embeddings generated by ELF and Prov-GigaPath, which are both pure vision encoders.
-Using the EBRAINS dataset (12 cls) as an example, we evaluated their ability to separate histological subtypes in the embedding space (\textbf{\cref{fig:figure2}b}).
-ELF produced more distinct and coherent clusters corresponding to known brain tumor subtypes, including ependymal, lymphoid, and sellar tumors .
+Using the EBRAINS dataset (12 cls) as an example, we evaluated their ability to separate histological subtypes in the embedding space (Figure~2\textbf{B}).
+ELF produced more distinct and coherent clusters corresponding to known brain tumor subtypes, including ependymal, lymphoid, and sellar tumors.
 These patterns were consistently observed in both development (the combined training and validation sets) and test sets.
-More detailed comparisons were presented in \textbf{Extended Data \cref{ext-fig:ext-fig1}a, b}.
+Additional details are presented in Figures S1A--S1C.
 Such well-separated histological representations contribute to improved classification accuracy of known disease subtypes and might facilitate unsupervised discovery of new disease categories.